FanDuel Promo Code for Seattle vs New England: Bet $5, Get $200 in Bonus Bets

 - Place a $5 real money wager on Seattle vs New England or any other available market.

-- If your bet wins, receive $200 in bonus bets within 72 hours of settlement.
+- Receive $200 in bonus bets within 72 hours if your initial wager wins.

-Read our comprehensive FanDuel review for more details about the sportsbook's features and betting options.
+New users can learn more about platform features and betting options by reading our comprehensive FanDuel review.

 - FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.